aseriousbiz/abbot-docs/src/guides/parsing-arguments-c-sharp.md

 "Now wait a minute," you say.
 "Don't we want the _description_, the _fourth_ argument, to have the rest of the words after the song."
 Right you are!

-But in the `Bot.Arguments` collection, the fourth element in the collection is "Makes" and not the full description.
+But in the <xref:Serious.Abbot.Scripting.IBot.Arguments> collection, the fourth element in the collection is "Makes" and not the full description.
 This is a problem.

-Not to worry, Abbot has a solution for this. `Bot.Arguments` implements [tuple deconstruction](https://docs.microsoft.com/en-us/dotnet/csharp/deconstruct) in a special way.
+Not to worry, Abbot has a solution for this. <xref:Serious.Abbot.Scripting.IBot.Arguments> implements [tuple deconstruction](https://docs.microsoft.com/en-us/dotnet/csharp/deconstruct) in a special way.
 Suppose you know that you will have at most four arguments for a skill.
 You can deconstruct the arguments into a tuple like so.

 ```csharp
 var (cmdArg, mentionArg, songArg, descriptionArg) = Bot.Arguments;